ShashwatNigam99/shashwatnigam99.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
+  - course: Master's in Computer Science, Specialization in Machine Learning
+    institution: Georgia Institute of Technology, Atlanta
+    year: 2024
-  - course: B.Tech (Honors) in Computer Science and Engineering
+  - course: Bachelor's (Honors) in Computer Science and Engineering
     institution: International Institute of Information Technology, Hyderabad (IIIT-H)
     year: 2021